"Actionable Insights to Fuel Your Growth"

 In terms of application, the market is categorized into transportation fuels, power generation, industrial energy, residential and commercial heating, and petrochemicals and specialty products.

-The transportation fuels segment dominates the market.
+The transportation fuels segment will account for 40.93% market share in 2026.
 Due to the ongoing reliance of the road transport, aviation, marine, and logistics sectors on petroleum-based fuels, which are scarce and lack large-scale alternatives, and the increasing global demand for mobility, the market is dominated by the transportation fuels segment.

 Industrial energy is the second-largest segment of the market.
 Due to the significant dependence of manufacturing, refining, petrochemicals, cement, steel, and other energy-intensive industries on oil and natural gas for continuous, high-intensity energy needs, the industrial energy sector dominates the market.